 - What is the usual time frame for making the hiring decision?

 - May I contact you if any further questions arise?

 Many candidates take the wrong path and ask inappropriate questions in their first interview.
-As tempting as benefits and salary information is to know up front, that should only be discussed after you have been offered the position.
-Plus, you will be in a better position to negotiate anyways.
+As tempting as benefits and salary information is to know upfront, that should only be discussed after you have been offered the position.
+Plus, you will be in a better position to negotiate anyway.
 Not jumping ahead is important because you should be focused on having a great and memorable first interview to be called in for a second.